pecampelo/pecampelo/readme.md

 # Hi there! 🧐

-I'm Pedro, and I am a self-taught software engineer who is very much detail-oriented.
+I'm Pedro, and I am a self-taught software engineer who mostly codes in JS, Elixir and Golang.
 <br>

 You can find me on: